Review

 ship, and the fuel was light diesel, not the heavy oil of a steamer.

-of any singing in the water is wrong.
-I don't find it strange that people sang
+any singing in the water is wrong.
+I don't find it strange that people sang in

-in adversity - it was a very "British" thing to do.
-Remember
+adversity - it was a very "British" thing to do.
+Remember the

 1) USS President Lincoln (WW1) http://freepages.military.rootsweb.com/~cacunithistories/USS_President_Lincoln.html